-A chaos synchronization experiment was conducted first to verify whether the correction movement controller with the proposed BENN network is stable, without the utilization of the rough reaching movement controller.
-Then, a hardware platform was established to evaluate the proposed robotic handeye coordination system in real-world experiments.
+A chaos synchronisation experiment was conducted first to verify whether the correction movement controller with the proposed BENN network is stable, without the utilisation of the rough reaching movement controller.
+Then, a hardware platform was established to evaluate the proposed robotic hand-eye coordination system in real-world experiments.
 From this, a comparative study was conducted to analyze the effects of reaching movement decomposition on robotic arm control, and also demonstrate the competitiveness of the proposed approach.